Adding and removing shaper repeatedly causing interface crash

 So you suffered from both this Traffic Shaper issue, then issue 4519 as a bonus :)

-#3 Updated by Ben Cook almost 5 years ago
+#3 Updated by Ben Cook about 5 years ago

 I frequently see this bug as well.